Skip to content

 During this virtual live program, attendees use virtual settings and activities to create an immersive, interactive journey through elements of virtual reality, live group discussions, interviews with leaders in the field of aerospace exploration and technology, and more.
 After attending the Adaptive Leader Experience, attendees are well-equipped to apply the actionable leadership lessons, tools and frameworks to their own rapidly changing environment.

 In an organization with adaptive leadership characteristics, every person’s opinions are valued.
 Each team member is seen to have the ability to solve an unknown problem.
 When external factors such as a crisis disrupt an organization, adaptive leadership is needed to find creative solutions.
-These solutions focus on win-win outcomes and differ from traditional approaches.

 Adaptive Leadership FAQs